-The Spanish Power Sector Act, 24/2013, dated December 26th, modifies the access tariff system, previously determined by the former Power Sector Act 54/1997.
+The Spanish Electric Power Act, the Law 24/2013, dated December 26th, modifies the access tariff system, previously determined by the former Power Act 54/1997.
 In line with the provisions of Directive 2009/72/EC, the new framework establishes a differentiation between network tariffs, aimed at recovering transmission and distribution costs, and those charges recovering the rest of regulated costs, such as subsidies to renewables and cogeneration.